 This yaml will schedule the pod to

 tolerations for the taints on

-apiVersion: v1 kind: Service metadata: name: nginx labels: app: nginx spec: ports: - port: 80 name: web clusterIP: None selector: app: nginx --- apiVersion: apps/v1 kind: StatefulSet metadata: name: web spec: serviceName: "nginx" replicas: 1 selector: matchLabels: app: nginx template: metadata: labels: app: nginx spec: affinity: nodeAffinity: requiredDuringSchedulingIgnoredDuringExecution: nodeSelectorTerms: - matchExpressions: - key: kubernetes.io/hostname operator: In values: - node1 tolerations: - effect: NoSchedule key: smoke operator: Equal value: test containers: - name: nginx image: nginx-slim:0.8 ports: - containerPort: 80 name: web
+apiVersion: v1 kind: Service metadata: name: nginx labels: app: nginx spec: ports: - port: 80 name: web clusterIP: None selector: app: nginx --- apiVersion: apps/v1 kind: StatefulSet metadata: name: web spec: serviceName: "nginx" replicas: 1 selector: matchLabels: app: nginx template: metadata: labels: app: nginx spec: affinity: nodeAffinity: requiredDuringSchedulingIgnoredDuringExecution: nodeSelectorTerms: - matchExpressions: - key: kubernetes.io/hostname operator: In values: - node1 tolerations: - effect: NoSchedule operator: Exists # this will effectively tolerate any taint containers: - name: nginx image: nginx-slim:0.8 ports: - containerPort: 80 name: web

 Appendix B: IPv4 Link local Address (